BlackRock withheld support from two key Exxon directors: filings

 Asked about BlackRock's concern, Exxon spokesman Alan Jeffers cited a webpage outlining board communications procedures, which do not directly address the matter.
 But Tim Smith, who leads shareholder engagement efforts at Walden Asset Management, said Exxon executives have described at meetings the sort of policy criticized by BlackRock.

-Filings also showed BlackRock funds did not back resolutions at 3M Co, (MMM.N) Illinois Tool Works Inc (ITW.N) or Xerox Corp (XRX.N) calling on the companies to exclude the impact of share buybacks when calculating executive pay, even though the resolutions cited the concerns about buybacks raised by BlackRock CEO Larry Fink.
+Filings also showed BlackRock funds did not back resolutions at 3M Co, Illinois Tool Works Inc or Xerox Corp calling on the companies to exclude the impact of share buybacks when calculating executive pay, even though the resolutions cited the concerns about buybacks raised by BlackRock CEO Larry Fink.

 (Reporting by Ross Kerber in Boston; Editing by Andrea Ricci)